Sterling: Good morning everyone. What's this big non-me-telling secret?

 Chandler: I'm going to go tell Emma that she was an accident.

-- This happened with Monica in Friends.
-Monica learns that Gary is gonna ask Phoebe to move in with him, and asks that she doesn't tell Phoebe.
+- Monica's just as guilty.
+At one point, Monica learns that Gary is gonna ask Phoebe to move in with him, and asks that she doesn't tell Phoebe.
 Monica manages to hold out for a full 25 seconds before blabbing.

 - Saturday Night Live: Kristin Wiig's character Sue, who is almost orgasmic in her desire to tell a secret, usually involving parties.
 (Sorry for the ad at the start of the video.)